dwb/dwb.github.com/koenigsrufen.md

 Forehand opens with a bid of Rufer (which only forehand may bid), or any other contract apart from Trischaken or Sechserdreier.

-Bidding then follows anti-clockwise around the table, ending with forehand again.
+Bidding then follows anti-clockwise around the table.
 Each player in turn must make a bid of a contract higher (that is, further down the table below) than the previous bid, or pass, forfeiting their chance to bid entirely.
-When all players have bid or passed, forehand must either pass, or make one final bid, which can be the same contract or higher than the highest bid thus far.
+When all players have bid or passed forehand must either pass, or make one final bid, which can be the same contract or higher than the previous bid.
+Forehand is the only player that can outbid by bidding the same contract as the previous bidder.
+The outbid player, if any, may not bid further.
 The winner of the bidding is known as the declarer.

-If a forehand bid of Rufer is passed around, forehand may switch to Trischaken (by immediately leading a card, skipping announcements and doubling and proceeding directly to the game) or Sechserdreier (by turning over all six cards of the talon).
+If a forehand bid of Rufer is passed around, forehand may switch to Trischaken (by immediately leading a card, skipping announcements and doubling and proceeding directly to the game) or Sechserdreier (by turning over all six cards of the talon), but not any other contract.

 ## Calling a King